Date of Degree

 Copyright 2009 David Matthew Driscoll

 Driscoll, David Matthew.
-"The effects of prefrontal cortex damage on the regulation of emotion." dissertation, University of Iowa, 2009.
+"The effects of prefrontal cortex damage on the regulation of emotion."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.